Sym3ioZ/kanap/README.md

 ### Benoit TORTEVOIS --- 05/2022 ###

 Worked only in javascript for this project.
 On front-end.
-Edited 5 scripts to:
+Edited 4 scripts to:
 - Display products dynamically on homepage
 - Display one product on product page, let choose color and quantity, and add to cart
 - Display cart summary, with possiblity to modify quantity or delete each product.
 Total quantity and price displayed in real-time
-- Form with checked inputs (via regex).
+- Form with veryfied inputs (via regex).
 Submit button, that makes one final check before sending data to API.
 - Confirmation page displays the order id returned by API.